sadiemantlo/pwa-text-editor/README.md

 ## **Usage**

 To use this app you just need to start typing.
-All notes will be saved to idb wwhen then user 'loses foucus'.
-Anytime the user clikcs anywhere on the DOM when they are no longer typing, the data will be saved.
+All notes will be saved to idb when the user 'loses foucus'.
+Anytime the user clicks anywhere on the DOM when they are no longer typing, the data will be saved.

 ![here's and image](./client/src/images/jate.png)